FarmHack/FarmHack/profiles/drupal_wiki/modules/diff/readme.txt

 Installation
 ------------
-Diff can be installed like any other Drupal module -- place it in the modules directory for your site and enable it on the `admin/build/modules` page.
+Diff can be installed like any other Drupal module -- place it in the modules directory for your site and enable it on the `admin/modules` page.

 Diff needs to be configured to be used with specific node types on your site.
 Enable any of diff's options on a content type's settings page (e.g.
-`admin/content/node-type/page`).
+`admin/structure/types/manage/page`).

+It is strongly advised that you also enable the automatic creation of revisions on any content types you want to use this with. (e.g.
+'admin/structure/types/manage/article/edit' Publishing options, enable Create new revision)

 Technical